reefactor/brainfood_reference/README.md

 > Most people overestimate what they can do in one year and underestimate what they can do in ten years.
 > ― Bill Gates

+> To attain knowledge, add things everyday.
+To attain wisdom, remove things everyday
+> -- Lao Zi

+> Warren and I are very good at destroying our own best-loved ideas.
+Any year that you don't destroy one of your best-loved ideas is probably a wasted year.
+Charlie likes the analogy of looking at one's ideas and approaches as "tools."
+When a better tool (idea or approach) comes along, what could be better than to swap it for your old, less useful tool?
+'Warren and I routinely do this, but most people, as Galbraith says, forever cling to their old, less useful tools.
+> -- Poor Charlie's Almanack

+> Relentlessly prune bullshit, don't wait to do things that matter, and savor the time you have.
+That's what you do when [life is short](http://www.paulgraham.com/vb.html).
+> -- Paul Graham

+> Simplicity is hacking away the unessential. — It is not daily increase but daily decrease — hack away the unessential!
+The closer to the source, the less wastage there is
+> -- Bruce Lee

 Iterate and refine models to sharp your [decision making skills](#decisions)

 Make continuous incremental improvements - [Kaizen (改善)](https://en.wikipedia.org/wiki/Kaizen))

+Use [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor) when have competing models that make exactly the same predictions - the [simpler one is better](https://fs.blog/2019/10/occams-razor/).
+Follow [KISS principle](https://en.wikipedia.org/wiki/KISS_principle), keep models [as simple as possible, but not simpler](https://quoteinvestigator.com/2011/05/13/einstein-simple/).
+In the long term this prevents complexity growth, entangled and opaque structure.

 Accumulated [knowledge asymmetry](https://en.wikipedia.org/wiki/Information_asymmetry) yelds Power.